mui/material-ui/docs/src/pages/customization/components/components.md

 ## 3. Dynamic variation

-You have learned how to override the style of a Material-UI component in the previous section.
+In the previous section, we learned how to override the style of a Material-UI component.
 Now, let's see how we can make these overrides dynamic.
 Here are four alternatives; each has its pros and cons.